vallejoj/WorkshopTemplate/LabGuide100.md

 # Lab 100 - Creating a Visual Builder Application and Displaying Business Data

-Updated: July 16, 2018

 ## Introduction

-This is the first of several labs that are part of the **Oracle Autonomous Visual Builder Cloud Service workshop.** This workshop will walk you through creating applications for web and mobile from the browser using a visual development environment.
+This is the first of several labs that are part of the **Oracle Autonomous Visual Builder Cloud Service Workshop.** During this workshop you will explore Oracle's Autonomous Visual Builder Cloud Service and its features from the persona of **Javascript Developer**, <add name>.
+You will follow <add name> as he creates a new web application, mobile application and links the mobile and web applications to the same business data in the Cloud.
+In our first lab you will create a Visual Builder application and add business data to display.

-You will take on the Persona of **Javascript Developer** during the workshop.
-You will create the web application and add the associated business data.
-You will then create the mobile application and link it to the web applications existing business data.
-During the workshop you will get an overview of Oracle Autonomous Visual Builder Cloud Service and its features.

-In this first lab you will create a Visual Builder application and add business data to display.

-**_To log issues_**, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.

 ## Objectives